LaudateCorpus1/blocksparse/README.md

 # make compile
 ```

+## Testing

-4) Exit the docker container we used to build the package, then restart the docker container with root permissions so that
+1) Exit the docker container we used to build the package, then restart the docker container with root permissions so that
 we can do a pip install.
 ```
 # exit
-$ sudo docker run -it --gpus all --privileged -w /working_dir -v ${PWD}:/working_dir --rm blocksparse:local-tf.1.13.1
+$ sudo docker run -it --gpus all --privileged -w /working_dir -v ${PWD}:/working_dir --rm blocksparse:local
 # pip3 install dist/*.whl
 ```

-5) Test compiled version (inside the docker container)
+2) Test compiled version (inside the docker container)
 ```
 # test/blocksparse_matmul_test.py
 ```

-### Tests
+### Current known test failures
-- No new tests fail, the tests noted below still fail, except for the `test/nccl_test.py` test which now passes.
+- All of the tests noted below still fail on tf.1.13.1 and tf.1.15.2 builds.
+The exceptions are `test/nccl_test.py` and `test/quantize_test.py` which
+  now pass.

-## Known test failures
+## Original known test failures
 As far as I can tell, the following tests have always failed on our builds.
 I determined this by
 checking out commit `3ead98d761cd15095fe8198881490d2acbbd0706` and then building using the instructions for
 TF 1.13.1 above.